klkeys/PLINK.jl/README.md

     Y = zeros(x.n, size(x,2))
     decompress_genotypes(Y, x, pids=pids)

-Unless it is absoluately necessary, or unless the data dimensions are not too large, use of `decompress_genotypes!` in this way is strongly discouraged since the memory demands can quickly breach computer memory limits.
+Unless it is absoluately necessary, or unless the data dimensions are not too large, use of `decompress_genotypes!` in this way is strongly discouraged since the memory demands can balloon quickly.

 ## Linear algebra